Getting an eSIM for your trip to China is a very smart move.

 This is because physical Chinese SIM cards use local Chinese networks, which are bound by the local media and internet laws.

-What if I want to make phone calls in China?
+How do I make phone calls in China?

-I recommend making calls via WhatsApp with a VPN connection.
+I recommend making calls via WhatsApp, with a VPN or VPN-enabled eSIM (like the two above) connected.

 Otherwise, you could go old-school and buy a prepaid, physical travel SIM card before you leave your country.
 Some of these can be quite expensive though, so do your research.